spartaglobal/docker_playground/Environments/Programming_Languages/Basic_Ruby_Env/README.md

 ## Container access

 ### Exiting the container
-There will be times you want to exit the container (or simply leave it running) but if you wish to exit simply type exit
+There will be times you want to exit the container (or simply leave it running) but if you wish to exit simply type `exit` and press enter.

 ### Container status